F-ONE-Group/clerk_pypi/README.md

 )
 ```

-## Automation Utilities
+## Custom Code Utilities
 ### Task Decorator
-The `@clerk_code` decorator standardizes how Clerk tasks load inputs and persist outputs when executed by the Clerk runtime.
+The `@clerk_code` decorator standardizes how Clerk tasks load inputs and persist outputs when executed by the Clerk workflow.
 It automatically reads a pickled `ClerkCodePayload` from `/app/data/input/input.pkl`, executes your function, and writes the result (or an `ApplicationException`) to `/app/data/output/output.pkl`.

 ```python
 from clerk.decorator import clerk_code